bugranaimacar/ahmetkayahourly/README.md

 # ahmetkayahourly
-A Bot for posting Ahmet Kaya's video on every hour.
+A Bot for posting Ahmet Kaya's video every hour.